Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Related Work

 \subsection{Video-based Affective Computing}

 VAC aims to understand human emotions from dynamic video sequences by modeling temporal and structural variations in affective expressions.
-According to the affective representation paradigm, VAC research can be categorized into Discrete and Continuous VAC tasks \cite{mollahosseini2017affectnet, zhang2023multimodal}.
+According to the affective representation paradigm, VAC research can be categorized into Discrete and Continuous VAC tasks \cite{ zhang2023multimodal}.

 Discrete VAC focuses on mapping facial and related cues to a finite set of emotional categories (\eg, happiness, anger, sadness).
-Early studies relied on handcrafted features \cite{4160945}, which were later replaced by CNN–RNN frameworks integrating spatial extraction and temporal modeling \cite{8275511, 9102419}.
-The emergence of 3D CNNs \cite{c3d,m3dfel} and Transformer architectures \cite{formerDFER, sttMa_Sun_Li_2022} further advanced spatiotemporal representation, enabling models to capture complex dynamics more effectively.
-Recent works also explored robust optimization and weak supervision \cite{10.1145/3746027.3755036, 11094811, chen2025static} to address sample heterogeneity and annotation noise, improving model stability and generalization.
-Despite these advances, most existing methods still treated affective signals as a unified representation without explicitly disentangling stable emotional baselines from transient fluctuations.
-This lack of structural decomposition leads to representational aliasing, optimization instability, and limited interpretability when handling complex and rapidly changing affective patterns.
+Early studies relied on handcrafted features \cite{4160945}, which were later replaced by CNN--RNN frameworks integrating spatial extraction and temporal modeling \cite{ 9102419}.
+The emergence of 3D CNNs \cite{c3d} and Transformer architectures \cite{formerDFER, sttMa_Sun_Li_2022} further advanced spatiotemporal representation, enabling models to capture complex dynamics more effectively.
+In addition, recent works explored multi-instance learning, part-based modeling, temporal attention, and cross-clip aggregation to mitigate sparse evidence issues, where only a few frames provide discriminative cues while the rest are neutral or noisy \cite{m3dfel}.
+To address practical challenges such as sample heterogeneity, label noise, and domain shift, a growing line of research incorporated robust optimization, uncertainty-aware learning, and weak supervision \cite{10.1145/3746027.3755036, 11094811, chen2025static}, improving model stability and generalization.
+Nevertheless, despite stronger backbones and training recipes, most existing methods still treat affective dynamics as a unified latent process and propagate features through coupled pathways.
+This design tends to mix slowly-varying affective trends with short-lived bursts, leading to representational aliasing, sensitivity to nuisance perturbations, and limited interpretability when handling rapidly changing affective patterns.